 I remember the excitement as I visited the nearby Fox Studios picking up a M*A*S*H Tee from there.
 In all honesty, I decided upon my residence based on its proximity to Fox Studios.

 I must stop here for a moment and mention the importance of memories in general when it comes to travel.
-Even though as a blogger I have a lingering desire to write down everything I see, I have learnt to keep some aspects of my travel for myself.
+Even though as a blogger, I have a lingering desire to write down everything I see, I have learnt to keep some aspects of my travel for myself.
 But the mind plays tricks with age, and what I remember now, might be forgotten tomorrow.

-So, I’ve taken to personalising my thoughts through various items that I can use in the present and even pass on to my children, in the future.
-Personalized By Kate is my go-to place recently for gifts like puzzles featuring photos from my travels or special wine glasses that commemorate occasions that I will cherish forever.
+So, I’ve taken to personalising my thoughts through various items that I can use in the present, and even pass on to my children, in the future.
+Personalized By Kate is my go-to place for gifts like puzzles featuring photos from my travels or special wine glasses that commemorate occasions that I will cherish forever.
 It’s a brilliant idea to add a little personalisation to my life, but most importantly keeps my memories intact and more visible.

-I remember blending into the students, and walking around as if I was one of them.
+I remember blending into the students and walking around as if I was one of them.
 In fact, by the end of it, I was smiling and greeting people I would see regularly.

 I also remember meeting a school friend at University unexpectedly.

-I remember taking in the charm of Melbourne, starting with the Central Business District reminding me of Canary Warf, London with its tall buildings.
+I remember taking to the charm of Melbourne, starting with the Central Business District reminding me of Canary Warf, London with its tall buildings.
 But the beauty of Melbourne is that, just like the people, even the architecture is a mixture of new and old, comprising of both local and international designs.

 I remember discovering that Melbourne is a great place to walk around.
 It’s a city best explored on foot with a tram ride thrown in for good measure.